-Intune includes some features in the Azure portal to help monitor and manage your device configuration profiles.
+Intune includes some features to help monitor and manage your device configuration profiles.
 For example, you can check the status of a profile, see which devices are assigned, and update the properties of a profile.

 View existing profiles

-All of your existing profiles are listed, includes details such as the platform, and shows if the profile is assigned to any devices.
+All of your profiles are shown.
+You also see the platform, the type of profile, and if the profile is assigned.

 View details on a profile

 After you create your device profile, Intune provides graphical charts.
 These charts display the status of a profile, such as it being successfully assigned to devices, or if the profile shows a conflict.

 Select an existing profile.
 For example, select a macOS profile.